A Media Model to Lead in the Trust Economy

 People trust people, not systems.

-Trust has become personal and those who understand this are going to lead in the trust economy, where the measures of leadership and success are different.
+In the trust economy, the measures of leadership and success are different.

 It is human-first.
 It is personal.
 And it’s the future.